jgraph/drawio/.github/ISSUE_TEMPLATE/bug_report.md

 You must agree to search and the code of conduct.
 You must fill in this entire template.
 If you delete part/all or miss parts out your issue will be closed.

-If you are technical, you should reporting bugs along the lines of https://marker.io/blog/how-to-write-bug-report.
+If you are technical, you should report bugs along the lines of https://marker.io/blog/how-to-write-bug-report.
 If you are not technical, we will make allowances, please try to make an effort to understand the process.

 **Describe the bug**
 A clear and concise description of what the bug is.